kevinsuedmersen/neural_networks_from_scratch/theory/neural_networks_theory.md

 # Activation and Loss Functions

-As we could see from the forward and backward propagation sections, we need to compute the values of certain loss and activations as well as their corresponding derivatives.
-In this section, we will start by outlining common activation functions (and their derivatives) and then we will continue with common loss functions (and their derivatives).
+In the previous sections, we used some specific loss and activation functions and in this section we want to show some other common choices.

 ## Activation Functions